Exus Blog Article

 In a study of thousands of individuals, Gartner found that transparency is the highest priority for consumers.
 Trying to pass off a chatbot as a human agent can alienate customers, further complicating the intricate collections process.

 But chatbots do offer some benefits.
 Namely, they aren’t people.
-They don’t tire and they don’t quit: that’s a handy feature considering call centres have a staff turnover rate of between 30% and 45%.
+They don’t tire and they don’t quit: that’s a handy feature considering call centers have a staff turnover rate of between 30% and 45%.

 More generally, chatbots are useful as the first line of customer service, easily providing solutions to common queries.
-Some bots, like Bank of America’s Erica, can go further, analysing customers’ spending patterns to offer product and financial advice via text messages.
+Some bots, like Bank of America’s Erica, can go further, analyzing customers’ spending patterns to offer product and financial advice via text messages.

 Ultimately, chatbots still have a way to go.
 So, if they are not the perfect solution, then what other customer service solutions are out there?
-Let’s look at the two big ones: live chat and the familiar call centre.
+Let’s look at the two big ones: live chat and the familiar call center.

 Modern communication is defined by chatting: the number of messaging users is set to top 2 billion this year and will swell by another 500 million over the next three years.
 It’s a natural communication channel for your customers.